Enzo Trulli

-Enzo Trulli (born 15 April 2005) is an Italian racing driver who is scheduled to compete in the 2023 Super Formula Lights with TOM'S He is the 2021 Formula 4 UAE champion, and most recently raced for Carlin in the FIA Formula 3 Championship.
+Enzo Trulli (born 15 April 2005) is an Italian racing driver who last competed in the 2025 Porsche Carrera Cup Asia with Toro Racing.
+He is the 2021 Formula 4 UAE champion, and previously raced for Carlin in the FIA Formula 3 Championship.

 He is the son of Formula One race winner Jarno Trulli.

-Career
+Early career

 Karting

 Trulli starting karting competitively in 2017.
-He achieved a result of 25th in the 2018 CIK-FIA Karting World Championship in the KF2 category.
-He improved his result to 18th two years later in the same category.
+He achieved a result of 25th in the 2018 CIK-FIA Karting World Championship in the OK-Junior category.
+He improved his result to 18th two years later in the senior OK category.

 Formula 4

-At the end of 2020, Trulli tested single-seaters for the first time, partake in post-season test in the Italian F4 Championship.
+At the end of 2020, Trulli tested single-seaters for the first time, partaking in the post-season test in the Italian F4 Championship.